 Named Executive Officer Ownership Guideline

-K. Rupert Murdoch 6 times base salary

 Lachlan K. Murdoch 6 times base salary

 John P. Nallen 2 times base salary

-Viet D. Dinh 2 times base salary

 Steven Tomsic 2 times base salary

+Adam Ciongoli 2 times base salary

-As of the end of fiscal 2023, each of our named executive officers has achieved the appropriate ownership level in accordance with the ownership guidelines.
+As of the end of fiscal 2024, each of our ongoing named executive officers has achieved the appropriate ownership level in accordance with the ownership guidelines.
 All fully owned shares held by the executive or direct family members, vested shares held in retirement and deferred compensation accounts, shares held by the executive or direct family members in trust, and all unvested restricted shares or time-based RSUs count for purposes of assessing an executive's ownership level.
 No portion of unexercised options (such as the current "in the money" value) nor any portion of unearned performance awards count for purposes of assessing an executive's ownership level under the ownership guidelines.